Alliance 90/The Greens: Ideology and platform

+Realo control over the party was secured after its poor performance in the first federal election in the reunified Germany in 1990, when the West and East German Greens ran separately and the former failed to cross the electoral threshold and elected any Bundestag members.
+The Realos' position was also strengthened by the party's vote holding up in the 1991 state election in Hesse, a realo stronghold, opinion polling indicating that green voters supported a constructive approach regarding coalition formation and the influx of East German Greens, often with backgrounds in Protestant churches, which strengthened the realos and right wing of the party.
+As a result the realos were able to pass reforms at the 1991 party congress in Neumünster which reflected their thinking, including reducing the number of party spokespersons from three to two, appointing a political director to lead management of the party and the establishing of a federal party council (Bundesparteirat) with members drawn from state parliamentary factions and party committees, tilting their composition towards the realos.
+This period also saw many fundis leave the party, including Trampert, Ebermann and Ditfurth (who together founded a new party, Ecological Left) and others in the eco-socialist stronghold of Hamburg: some turned to the reformed ex-ruling party in East Germany, the Party of Democratic Socialism, including Left Forum.
+Paul Hockenos has suggested that this period saw the end of the fundi-realo dimension of struggle within the party, although left-right contestation continued.
+After this period, the party moved away from pacifism, supporting EU military cooperation and military interventions in Yugoslavia and Afghanistan, and watered down its commitment to other non-environmental issues such as feminism and social justice.

 During the 2021 federal election, the WZB Berlin Social Science Center classified the party as the most centrist of Germany's left-wing parties.
 Annalena Baerbock campaigned from the left of the SPD, stating that the party's economic program is geared towards the "common good" while the SPD's no longer is.
 The party has a more pragmatic approach to workers' rights than the SPD.
 On the other hand, the party clearly holds positions to the left of the SPD on issues such as fiscal discipline, particularly on the debt brake, the climate transition, and property expropriation in Berlin.
 They are focusing on environmentalist and socially progressive policies.
 Emphasis is placed on mitigating climate change, reducing carbon emissions, and fostering sustainability and environmentally-friendly practices.
 They support equality, social justice, and humanitarian responses to events such as the European migrant crisis.
 Their fiscal platform is flexible and seeks to balance social, economic, and environmental interests.
 The party is strongly pro-European, advocating European federalism, and promotes wider international cooperation, including strengthening existing alliances.